 The Company has contractual agreements with customers to produce parts, which the customers design.
-For the most part the Company has not designed and thus has no proprietary ownership of the parts.
-Manufacturing of these parts requires pre-production engineering and programming of our machines.
-The preproduction costs associated with a particular contract are capitalized and then amortized beginning with the first shipment of product pursuant to such contract.
+For the most part the Company has not designed and thus has no proprietary ownership of the parts, the manufacturing of these parts require pre-production engineering and programming of our machines.
+The pre-production costs associated with a particular contract are capitalized and then amortized beginning with the first shipment of product pursuant to such contract.
 These costs are amortized on a straight line basis over the shorter of the estimated length of the contract, or three years.